PatrickEMcLean/DungeonMerchantStory/namesandnotes.md

 ## Other Titles ##

+The Merchant Adventurer
 The Merchant King
 The Brother's Grift

+Add the murmurers in there someplace.
+Cult comes to Robrecht and gains power.
+Endlessly interceding on behalf of a sinning world.

 Stealing Liberty -- guy steals the statue of Liberty and deposits it on their enemies doorstep.
 Robrecht, small kingdom like Lichtenstien, under assault by the EU and the